Smoothini/GMLtoTAPN/data/README.md

 - ltl_custom_testcases: Generated Ltl files for Disjoint, Worst, and Shared nets

-ALL THE TAPAAL FILES ON THIS BRANCH CONTAIN SWITCHES FOR EVERY SINGLE PLACE (for now).
+ALL THE TAPAAL FILES ON THIS BRANCH CONTAIN SWITCHES ONLY FOR COMMON PLACES IN THE INITIAL AND FINAL ROUTING (for now).